Monitor and revoke personal access tokens

 Workspace admins can set permissions on personal access tokens to control which users, service principals, and groups can create and use tokens.
 For details on how to configure personal access token permissions, see Manage personal access token permissions.

-You can manage the maximum lifetime of new tokens in your workspace using the Databricks CLI or the Workspace configuration API.
+By default, the maximum lifetime of new tokens is 730 days (two years).
+You can set a shorter maximum token lifetime in your workspace using the Databricks CLI or the Workspace configuration API.
 This limit applies only to new tokens.

 Set maxTokenLifetimeDays

 to the maximum token lifetime of new tokens in days, as an integer.
-If you set it to zero, new tokens are permitted to have no lifetime limit.
 For example:

 Databricks CLI